gchevrot/WebNmoldyn/README.md

 ## 2. vacf.ipynb

-Comparing the velocities and Velocity Auto-Correlation Function (VACF) for oxygen and hydrogen atoms.
+Comparing the velocity and Velocity Auto-Correlation Function (VACF) for oxygen and hydrogen atoms.

 ## 3. dos.ipynb